tombensve/MarkdownDoc/README.md

 Copyright © 2012 Natusoft AB

 __Version:__ 1.2.10
-_Note:_ The previous version (1.2.9) is available in maven central, this is not!
-I'm not sure when or if this version will be available there since releasing to maven central is a rather painful experience.
+_Note:_ The previous version (1.2.9) is available in maven central, this is not yet!
 The only thing new in this version is support for &amp;lt;, &amp;gt;, and &amp;amp;.

 __Author:__ Tommy Svensson (tommy@natusoft.se)